Scheana Marie Dissed By Mike Shay On Scandalous New Track #PumpRules

 Scheana Marie and Mike Shay have shared their relationship with fans on the past five seasons of Vanderpump Rules, including their engagement and wedding, and during the finale episode of Season 5 earlier this year, fans watched as their marriage came to an end.

 During Monday night’s episode, Scheana Marie and Mike Shay discussed the end of their marriage as well as Shay’s struggles with substance abuse.
-As fans will recall, Mike Shay confirmed he was addicted to pain killers during Vanderpump Rules Season 4 and ultimately got sober in January of last year.
+As fans will recall, Mike Shay confirmed he was addicted to painkillers during Vanderpump Rules Season 4 and ultimately got sober in January of last year.

 “That was something that I was dealing with, with my wife, between us,” Mike Shay said during the episode, according to a report by Page Six on April 18.
 “My parents didn’t know, my family didn’t know.
 So I was forced to tell everyone.
 And now, everywhere I go, I get it every day, I’m labeled as a druggie.”